spokedu13/spokedu13/README.md

 ## Citations

-> When you stop learning, you will stop going forward.
+> - When you stop learning, you will stop going forward.
-> In Tech, it's not so much what we know that counts, it's what we are able to learn.
+> - In Tech, it's not so much what we know that counts, it's what we are able to learn.
-> Knowledge have no limits.
+> - Knowledge have no limits.
-> Everything is possible.